 Year 7 Literacy and Numeracy Catch Up Funding

 Year 7 Catch Up Funding was introduced in 2013 and this provides schools with additional funding to support Year 7 pupils who did not reach the expected standard at the end of Key Stage 2 (Year 6) in either English or Maths.
-The expected standard score for students in Year 6 is 100/120 and this funding aims to provide the best opportunities to allow these students to catch up with other students in their year group.
+The funding aims to provide the best opportunities to allow students to catch up with other students in their year group.

-During this academic year, the school will receive £11,000 which will be spent on a variety of different interventions to ensure that these Year 7 students improve their knowledge and understanding of literacy and numeracy.
+During this academic year, the school will receive about £12,000 which will be spent on a variety of different interventions to ensure that these Year 7 students improve their knowledge and understanding of literacy and numeracy.

 At the start of school in September, following assessments, CAT reading tests and a detailed analysis of Key Stage 2 information, students are targeted for a variety of Literacy and Numeracy interventions which are outlined below.